Canadian Aviation Security Regulations, 2012

-1. (1) These Regulations are the principal means of supplementing the legislative framework set out in sections 4.7 to 4.87 of the Act and are designed to facilitate the detection of, prevention of, response to and recovery from acts or attempted acts of unlawful interference with civil aviation.
+1. (1) These Regulations are the principal means of supplementing the legislative framework set out in sections 4.7 to 4.87 of the Act.
+They are designed to enhance preparedness for acts or attempted acts of unlawful interference with civil aviation and to facilitate the detection of, prevention of, response to and recovery from acts or attempted acts of unlawful interference with civil aviation.

 Marginal note:Other instruments

-(2) These Regulations are supplemented from time to time by other aviation security regulations, security measures, interim orders and emergency directions.
+(2) These Regulations are supplemented from time to time by other aviation security regulations and by security measures, interim orders, ministerial orders and emergency directions.

 2. These Regulations are divided into 14 parts: